danrcastro/.github/.github/ISSUE_TEMPLATE/Standard Feature Issue.md

 ## Acceptance Criteria
 < a numbered list of behaviors that must be present in order to satisfy the required functionality described above. >

-1.
-2.

 ## Notes
 < bulleted list of special notes or suggestions to the development team on the implementation of the changes. >

-*

 ## Definition of Ready

 - [ ] The Issue maintains standard format for Issues and meets INVEST
 - [ ] Issue Defined and written appropriately
 - [ ] Acceptance Criteria Defined
+- [ ] User acceptance test cases defined
 - [ ] The person who will Approve story identified
 - [ ] Dependencies Identified
 - [ ] Issue size estimated by Dev Team